Superyacht CV Guide

 - You should be clean-shaven although there may be exceptions to this based on your role.
 Generally, guests facing staff should be clean-shaven.

 - Keep it concise.
-The CV should be no longer than two pages.
+The CV should be no longer than two pages (1 page if you have minimal industry experience).
 Short and sweet is the trick here – potential employers will be reading through numerous CVs and don’t want to read unnecessary information.

 - Ensure your qualifications, location, passport/visas and availability are clearly visible.